 Cattle (often informally referred to as ‘cows’) are among the most common and iconic farmed animals.
 People who have spent time with them will likely agree that cows are valuable individuals with unique personalities.
 However, our limited exposure to cows encourages people to think they lack intelligence and sensitivity.

-If you have never given much thought to the incredible individuals cows are, now is a great time to start.
-Here are 10 amazing reasons why we love cows, and why we think you should too!
+If you have never given much thought to the incredible individuals cows are, now is a great time to start!

-They often form strong lifelong friendships with one another.
+Cows often form strong lifelong friendships with one another.
 Sometimes they even choose their best friends the same day they are born!
+When separated from their friends, cows will become stressed.
 Cows help each other and learn from each other.
 They even form ‘grooming partnerships’ to keep each other clean and tidy, just like chimpanzees!

 Social animals like cows need to be smart because they interact with each other in complex ways.
 They are curious and able to think critically and solve problems, and even show excitement and signs of pleasure when they solve problems!
 This suggests that cows are self-aware and can understand their own actions.

 This is two to three times more taste buds than humans have!
-Cows’ large number of tastes buds help them tell apart poisonous and non-poisonous plants.
+This large number of taste buds help them tell apart poisonous and non-poisonous plants.
 They also allow cows to enjoy both sweet and salty foods so that they can get the energy and nutrients they need to stay healthy.

 They can remember where things are located, such as water, shelters, and the location of their newborn calf.
 They can even tell people, other cows and animals apart by their shapes and colours!
 Don’t forget to be nice when you meet a cow, because they will remember you!
-If you are nice to them, cows are friendly – but it just takes one bad experience with one person for them not to trust anyone for a long time.
+If you are nice to them, cows are friendly – but it just takes one bad experience with one person for them to hold a grudge and not to trust anyone for a long time.

-Like humans, cows can feel pain, they like to play games, they can hold grudges, and they have distinct likes and dislikes.
+Like humans, every cow is unique, and possesses different personality traits – some are brave, some shy, some curious and some cuddly!
+They all have distinct likes and dislikes, and can experience emotions ranging from pain and sadness to pure happiness.
 A number of studies have also revealed that cows depend on each other for emotional support.
 For example, cows have been shown to be less stressed when handled by humans if allowed to be in physical contact with or even just see their herd mates.

 Meet a cow!

 Now that you’ve learned so much about cows, try to get out and meet one!
 Try to plan a visit to the BC SPCA’s Good Shepherd Barn in Surrey or our Kelowna Recovery & Adoption Barn (make sure to ask if there are any cows for you to visit before you go!).
-Otherwise, try contacting one of our friendly SPCA Certified farmers to see if you can drop by for a visit.
 It is sure to be an experience you will never forget.

 Want to stay up to date on more stories like this?
 Use the form below to subscribe to our FarmSense e-newsletter.
 Four times per year you will receive news and information on what the BC SPCA is doing to help further farm animal welfare in Canada!